syheliel/jpf-wiki-sync/devel/Coding-convention.md

 JPF is an open system.
-In order to keep the source format reasonably consistent, we strive to keep the following minimal set of conventions
+In order to keep the source format reasonably consistent, we strive to keep the following minimal set of conventions:

+## Conventions

+1. The contribution should be in line with the current architecture of jpf-core (or an extension).

+2. Contributions need a copyright header at the beginning of each source file.

+3. Contributions should be unit-tested by at least one new or enhanced test per new feature or fix.

+4. Contributions should not break existing unit tests (the CI build must pass).

+5. Public methods and classes should have a short Javadoc comment.

+## Detailed code style

   * Two space indentation (no tabs)
   * Opening brackets in same line (class declaration, method declaration, control statements)